- Home

 Looking for meaning

-Everyone has their own beliefs about the meaning of life.
-For some people, this might be found in spirituality or family; for others, it’s found in nature or art.
-It’s quite common for people diagnosed with advanced cancer to re-examine what life means for them.
+Everyone has different ideas of what gives life meaning.
+For some people, it might be found in religion or family; for others, it could be found in nature or art.
+It’s common for people diagnosed with advanced cancer to re-evaluate what life means for them.

 A diagnosis of advanced cancer does not always stop people from trying to achieve long-held goals, but they may start to focus on what is most important to them.
-While the diagnosis may cause some people to live life at a slower pace, others may feel an urgency to make the most of each day.
+Some people want to live life at a slower pace, others may feel an urgency to make the most of every day.

-You may want to discuss meaning in your life with someone close to you, a spiritual care practitioner, or a professional counsellor or psychologist.
-If you’d prefer not to talk to someone else, you could write in a journal, meditate or pray.
+You may want to discuss meaning in your life with someone close to you, whether that’s a spiritual care practitioner, or a professional counsellor or psychologist.
+If you’d prefer not to talk to anyone, you could write in a journal, meditate or pray.

 If I think of myself as a person who is dying of cancer, then what lies ahead is a hopeless end.
 If I think of myself as a person who is living with cancer, then my daily life is an endless hope.